Systemic Change

 PROBLEM #3

-Lack of support for equitable engagement in CS.
+Lack of support for rich engagement in CS.

-While there has been an increase in the number of both female and underrepresented students enrolling in AP courses, the performance of underrepresented minority students continues to lag white and Asian students.
-While many teachers are doing their best to address equity issues, their task can be overwhelming without strong district leadership and engagement.
+While there has been an increase in the number of students enrolling in AP courses, the engagement of rural students still has much room for improvement.
+While many teachers are doing their best to address this issue, their task can be overwhelming without strong district leadership, buy-in, and engagement.

 PROBLEM #4

-Lack of sustained district stakeholder leadership for equitable, standards-based K-12 CS education.
+Lack of sustained district stakeholder leadership for high quality, standards-based K-12 CS education.

-Tasking teachers with the dual responsibility of learning new computer science content and teaching strategies and asking them to lead efforts to effectively address equity through their courses can be an overwhelming challenge.
-Implementing sustainable and scalable computer science pathways for college and careers requires highly visible district commitment to equitable, universal access and support at all grade levels.
+Tasking teachers in rural communities with the dual responsibility of learning new computer science content and teaching strategies and asking them to lead efforts to effectively address students with different levels of content knowledge through their courses can be an overwhelming challenge.
+Implementing sustainable and scalable computer science pathways in rural communities for college and careers requires highly visible district commitment to high quality content with universal access and support at all grade levels.

 summit

-Features of the Programming the Acceleration of Computing and Equity (PACE) Model that address these four problems are as follows:
+Features of the Programming the Acceleration of Computing Education (PACE) Model are as follows:

 • All 7th and 8th grade students participating in CS courses each year